seeess1/seeess1.github.io/index.md

 <br>
 <h2>The organizational half</h2>

-Along with data engineering and analysis, I've also been a board member at a non-profit in Brooklyn since 2015.
-I explain the two halves in more detail <a href="./bio">here</a>.
+Along with data engineering and analysis, I was also a board member at a non-profit in Brooklyn from 2015 to 2023.
+More on that <a href="./bio">here</a> if you're interested.